rlugojr/linkurious-enterprise-manual/en/style/color-nodes.md

 This way, a French and a German start-up will have different colors.
 It will be easier to distinguish them visually.

-In the picture below, we see the start-ups and investors Twitter is connected to.
-At first glance we have no idea where they are coming from.
+In the picture below, we see that the start-up Twitter is connected to many investors.
+At first glance we have no idea where those investors are coming from.

 ![](SinColor.png)